Tuesday January 08, 2013

 It’s been decades since I’ve read “Anna Karenina”—final quarter of college, spring 1987—and I’d forgotten a lot of it.
 Levin, for example.
 Completely.
 Even though he’s half the story.
 He was my guy back then—in love, searching for meaning—but I found him harder to take here.
-I’m older, of course, and harsher.
+I’m older now, and harsher.
 I watched his dull, youthful stabs at love and rolled my eyes.
 I almost felt like Levin’s Marxist brother, Nikolai (David Wilmot), who, dying, rails against the privileged classes, saying, “Romantic love will be the last illusion of the old order.”
 In 1987, that line would have pained me, as it no doubt pains Levin.
 Now I just shrug: “Maybe.”
 But I lack Nikolai’s conviction for what comes after.
 I saw the mess Nikolai’s brethren made of it.

 At the same time, I was charmed by the flirtation, and the held-breath, of the game of blocks Levin has with his unrequited love, Kitty (the Swedish actress Alicia Vikander, with whom I was also charmed), later in the movie.
 By this point he’s suffered, she’s suffered (she loved Vronsky), and they’ve both matured.
 He’s in her parlor, visiting, and there are blocks there, and they play a game, almost like “Wheel of Fortune,” in which one side asks a question or makes a statement using only the first letter of each word, and the other side tries to guess what it is.
 In this way, this safe way, they reveal their feelings.
 DNMN, for example, from Levin, means, “Did No Mean Never?” referring to his earlier marriage proposal.
 TIDNK, she says, meaning “Then I Did Not Know.”
 And now? he asks.
 She asks, via the blocks, for his forgiveness for the way she was.
 He responds with these letters: ILY.
 No translation needed.
 That’s a sweet moment, and recalls the various wordgames from Stoppard’s “Rosencrantz and Guildenstern are Dead.”